EPAENERGYSTAR/epathermostat/docs/data_files.rst

 ============================ ======================= ======= ===========

 - Each row should correspond to a single hourly reading from a thermostat. [#]_
-- Nulls should be specified by leaving the field blank.
+- `NULL` should be specified by leaving the field blank.
 - Zero values should be specified as 0, rather than as blank.
 - If data is missing for a particular row of one column, data should still be provided for other columns in that row.
 For example, if runtime is missing for a particular date, please still provide indoor conditioned space temperature and setpoints for that date, if available.
-- Runtimes should be less than or equal to 60 min (1 hour).
+- Runtimes should be less than or equal to 60 minutes (1 hour).
 - Dates should be specified in the ISO 8601 date format (e.g. :code:`2015-05-19 01:00:00`, :code:`2020-01-01 23:00:00`).
 - All temperatures should be specified in °F (to the nearest 0.5°F).
 - If no distinction is made between heating and cooling setpoint, set both